Robert E. Rubin (Board Chair)

 Andrew is Bank of America’s Global Corporate Social Responsibility and Consumer Policy executive.
 He oversees the company’s global approach to advancing the countries, regions and communities it serves through socially responsible business practices, programs, policies and direct investments.
 Andrew is also the senior executive responsible for engaging with consumer and community groups on critical consumer issues.
 Previously, Andrew served as senior vice president of housing and community initiatives with the Fannie Mae Foundation.
 He has worked as a trial attorney for the U.S. Department of Justice in the tax division and on Capitol Hill as counsel to the U.S. Senate Committee on the Judiciary.
 Andrew serves on a number of boards, including the Urban Alliance in Washington, D.C., Living Cities and Independent Sector.

-Rey is president of Opterna International, a fiber-optics solution company and a partner in Next Sector Capital, a firm that invests in companies for social change.
+Rey is managing partner at Centri Capital.
 He previously served as president and CEO of TechNet, a national advocacy network of technology CEOs, and was the founder and CEO of One Economy Corporation, a nonprofit that expands access to information and technology in low-income communities.
 Prior to that he was president and COO of the Enterprise Foundation, director of housing and community services for the state of Oregon and a practicing attorney.
 Additionally, Rey has helped drive the creation and distribution of public-purpose media, most notably through the Public Internet Channel, which he founded.

 Rip is president and CEO of The Kresge Foundation, a $3 billion national, private foundation based in metropolitan Detroit.
 An attorney and expert in urban policy, Rip came to Kresge in 2006 and led the philanthropy in a multiyear transition to expand and recalibrate its grantmaking.
 Strategically focused programs emerged: arts and culture, education, environment, health, human services and community development in Detroit, Kresge’s hometown.
 Each program seeks to expand opportunities in America’s cities so that vulnerable people can lead self-determined lives and join the economic mainstream.
 Rip put into practice the use of multiple funding methods, including operating support, project support and program-related investments.